Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 In 2016 I posted the differences in the New Saint Joseph catechism in a three part article:

 The reason that we started St. Anne's Helper was to help others have an easy way to learn the best answers.
-Once one has compared several older books, one can see that our downloads teach the basic Catholic beliefs as found in the Baltimore Catechism for children or any Catholic book about the
+Once you have compared several older books, you can see that our downloads will help you teach the

 Why use the Baltimore Catechism?